Tydavnet Tidy Towns Group

-Tydavnet tidy towns group are a small band of volunteers (mostly senior) from the village and surrounds who are committed to the upkeep and maintenance of the village for the enjoyment of residents and visitors alike.
+Tydavnet tidy towns group is a small band of volunteers (including a new group of Junior Tidy Towns members) from the village and surrounds who are committed to the upkeep and maintenance of the village for the enjoyment of residents and visitors alike.
 We meet fortnightly in the summer month’s and as required in the winter and spring.
 We plant flower beds, hanging baskets, carry out painting, sweeping and watering programmes in competing in the National tidy towns competition organised by the Department of Environment, Heritage and Local Government every year.
-This year we achieved a mark of 248 points up 4 on last years total but it is not the marks but the favourable comment we hear from passers by and locals of how well the village looks that is most rewarding.
+This year we achieved a mark of 260 points up 6 on last years total but it is not the marks but the favourable comment we hear from passers by and locals of how well the village looks that is most rewarding.
 Anyone interested in becoming involved with the tidy towns committee just mention it to any of the list below and I’m sure we will find a role for you!

 Chairman: Seamus Mc Carvill, Vice Chairman: Martin Casey

 Treasurers: Ben Mc Crudden and Catherine Casey,